top of page

 📓 2.
 Emotional Awareness and Behavior Change

-• Keep a Food & Mood Journal: Track what you eat, how you feel, and identify patterns.
+• Keep a Food & Mood Journal to identify emotional patterns

 🏃♀️ 3.
 Movement for Mood and Metabolism